 Routes All metro stations stock leaflets, in English, clearly mapping the zones.

 The elevated, driverless Palm Jumeirah Monorail (www.palm-monorail.com) connects the Palm Jumeirah with Dubai Marina.
 There are three stations: Palm Gateway Station near the bottom of the 'trunk', Al Ittihad Park near the Galleria Mall and Atlantis Aquaventure at the Atlantis hotel.
-Two additional stations, The Pointe and Nakheel Mall, should be up and running by 2019.
-The 5.45km trip takes about 12 minutes and costs Dhs20 (Dhs30 return trip); cash only.
+Two additional stations, The Pointe and Nakheel Mall, were expected to be up and running by the end of 2019 at the time of research.
+The 5.5km trip takes about 12 minutes and costs Dhs20 (Dhs30 return trip); cash only.
 Trains run every 15 minutes from 9am to 10pm.
 The monorail links to the Dubai Tram at Palm Gateway.

 Dubai is a taxi-centric city, and you're likely to find yourself in need of a cab at some point.
 Government-licensed vehicles are cream-coloured and operated by Dubai Taxi Corporation.
 They are metered, air-conditioned, relatively inexpensive and the fastest and most comfortable way to get around, except during rush-hour traffic.
 Taxis can be hailed in the street, picked up at taxi ranks or booked by phone.
 You'll also see private taxis with different-coloured roofs (eg Arabia Taxi has a green roof).
 These are licensed and fine to use.